adamazizi10/Face-Detector/README.md

 * This is a full stack website that detects a face on a given image.
 Technologies used are the following:
   * Reactjs for the frontend
   * Node.js and Express.js for the backend
   * PostgreSQL for the database
+  * Bcrypt for password hashing

 ## More Details
 * This is a fully functional Web App that performs Face Recognition on any image
 * It also has a login/register system with Frontend & Backend validations for additional layers of security